-Maintaining a safe and comfortable winterized base camp that can act as a visitors’ centre when it is safe to travel again.
+Maintaining a safe base camp that can act as a visitors’ centre when it is safe to travel again.
 Base camp operates under a strict COVID-19 safety plan and has:

 - a furnished elder’s tent, to support visits from First Nations elders (when it is safe to do so)

-- state of the art satellite communications technology which enable activists to be safe and to bring action on the frontlines to media and supporters in real time
+- state of the art satellite communications technology that enable activists to be safe and to information to media and supporters in real time

 Eyes on the old growth -